woossi0/suite/docs/usermanual/source/dataadmin/grib/index.rst

 .. include:: ../../install/include/ext/grib_verify.txt

-For more information on adding a store and publishing layers, please see the :geoserver:`GeoServer documentation for GRIB <extensions/grib/grib.html>`.
+For more information on adding a store and publishing layers, please see the `GeoServer documentation for GRIB <../../extensions/grib/grib.html>`_.

 Caveats
 -------